 Medical Professional Liability insurance for physicians is not "one size fits all."

 There are differences in policies, premiums, and insurance companies.
-That is why the American College of Physicians (ACP) has partnered with Mercer Consumer to provide a CHOICE insurance model for its members.
+That's why the ACP Group Insurance Program has contracted with Mercer Consumer to provide a CHOICE insurance model for its members.
 CHOICE means you can choose amongst a couple of the nation's leading medical professional liability insurers.

 Mercer’s history, experience, relationships with top-name carriers, and reputation in the industry allow us to offer this to specialized program to ACP members.
 Mercer Consumer and the ACP have collaborated together and found two insurance carriers who have expertise in the healthcare industry, and the ability to offer ACP member discounts.